Will yoga help me to relax?

 Do you teach meditation?

 Yes.
 In the Level 1 classes meditation is introduced as a lying relaxation practice.
-In all other classes various sitting meditation practices are taught.
+In all other yoga classes various sitting meditation practices are taught.
+Since 2019 a separate Mindfulness Meditation Course is also offered Online and Live.

 Can children come to your classes?